UI Integration with @ulifeai/agentb-ui

 Styling

-component and its sub-components are designed with Tailwind CSS in mind but include default functional styling.
+The <AgentBChat /> component and its sub-components are designed with Tailwind CSS in mind but include default functional styling.
 You can:

 Use Tailwind: If your project uses Tailwind CSS, the components should pick up your theme and allow utility class overrides.